Project Runway: Season 14

 The fourteenth season premiered on August 6, 2015.
 The judges included: Heidi Klum, Zac Posen and Nina Garcia.
-Tim Gunn returns for his 14th season as a mentor.
+Tim Gunn returns for his fourteenth season as a mentor.

 Some of the celebrity judges for this season were Ciara, Tracee Ellis Ross, Kiernan Shipka, Ashley Tisdale, Kelly Osbourne, Coco Rocha, Melanie Brown and Hannah Davis.

 The designers are: Amanda Perna, Ashley Nell Tipton, Blake Patterson, Candice Cuoco, David Giampiccolo, Duncan Chambers-Watson, Edmond Newton, Gabrielle Arruda, Hanmiao Yang, Jake Wall, Joseph Poli, Kelly Dempsey, Laurie Underwood, Lindsey Creel, Merline Labissiere and Saisha Shinde.

 Ashley Nell Tipton won the competition.
 Kelly Dempsey placed second, Edmond Newton placed third and Candice Cuoco placed fourth.
 Originally, Edmond would have been eliminated in Episode 12, but he was given a second chance and returned to the show by Tim Gunn who used his "Tim Gunn Save".

 Season 15

 The fifteenth season premiered September 15, 2016.
 The judges included: Heidi Klum, Zac Posen and Nina Garcia.
-Tim Gunn returns for his 15th season as a mentor.
+Tim Gunn returns for his fifteenth season as a mentor.

 Some of the celebrity judges for this season were Priyanka Chopra, Kelly Osbourne, Shiri Appleby, Savannah Guthrie, Carly Chaikin, Emily Ratajkowski, Sabrina Carpenter, Nina Dobrev, Camilla Belle, Jaime King, Lucky Blue Smith, and Anne Fulenwider.

 The designers were: Alex Snyder, Brik Allen, Cornelius Ortiz, Dexter Simmons, Erin Robertson, Ian Hargrove, Jenny Ricetti, Kimber Richardson, Laurence Basse, Linda Marcus, Mah-Jing Wong, Nathalia JMag, Rik Villa, Roberi Parra, Sarah Donofrio, and Tasha Henderson.

 The winner was Erin Robertson.
 Roberi Parra was the runner-up, with Laurence Basse and Rik Villa coming in third and fourth place respectively.

 Season 16

 The sixteenth season premiered on August 17, 2017.
 The judges included: Heidi Klum, Zac Posen and Nina Garcia.
-Tim Gunn returned for his 16th season as mentor.
+Tim Gunn returned for his sixteenth season as mentor.

 Some of the celebrity judges for this season were Georgina Chapman, Anne Fulenwider, Yolanda Hadid, Katie Holmes, and Demi Lovato.

 The designers were: Margarita Alvarez, Amy Bond, Michael Brambila, Claire Buitendorp, Shawn Buitendorp, ChaCha, Kenya Freeman, Ayana Ife, Kentaro Kameyama, Kudzanai Karidza, Brandon Kee, Batana-Khalfani, Sentell McDonald, Aaron Myers, Samantha Rei, and Deyonté Weather.

 Kentaro Kameyama won the season, with Ayana Ife as the runner-up, Brandon Kee placing third and Margarita Alvarez placing fourth.
 Originally Margarita would have been eliminated in episode 11 but was spared elimination and brought back into the competition by Tim Gunn.

 This season also had a designer eliminated due to cheating.
 Claire Buitendorp was eliminated in Episode 9 after it was revealed that she had taken a measuring tape back to the apartment to measure her own clothing.
 Her disqualification came after winning the challenge from episode 8.
 The win was rescinded and awarded to another designer.